 I have grown very fond of grinding up liver in my Magic Bullet (you could also use a Food Processor or a Manual Meat Grinder) and mixing it with ground beef in any heavily seasoned recipe (try it with my paleo tacos).
 I love that the liver is there (I usually use either a 1:1 or 1:2 ratio of liver to ground beef), adding valuable nutrition to my meal, but my family loves the fact that they can’t taste the liver at all (this is especially true if you use a mild liver like lamb’s, calf’s, or chicken).
 So of course, meatloaf seemed like a great opportunity to incorporate more liver into our meals.

 This recipe also happens to be egg-free because the binder isn’t really needed.
-You may add egg or flaxseed meal if you like to get a bit denser meatloaf, but it isn’t necessary.
+You may add egg if you like to get a bit denser meatloaf, but it isn’t necessary.
 I also avoided the use of tomatoes because I don’t tolerate them well (and they really aren’t missed here at all).
 If you like, you can serve this meatloaf with some organic, no sugar added ketchup on the side (I buy mine at Whole Foods but I also really like the recipe from Eat Like a Dinosaur).
-You can also make this recipe autoimmune protocol-friendly by omitting the flax meal/egg, the cayenne and paprika (which is how I normally make it).
-Serves 6-8.
+You can also make this recipe autoimmune protocol-friendly by omitting the egg, the cayenne and paprika (which is how I normally make it).